JOKUE2002/Homecockpit/README.md

 * an Arduino MEGA as the "brain"

 ## Which panels are already finished?
+* Basic LightsPanel
+  * bunch of simple two-state-switches to control lights in and around the aircraft
+  * hardware nearly done ( First set of switches done, needs integration with Sim-commands panel)
+  * software 0%
 * Basic RadioPanel
   * 2 frequency displays + 1 knob (to set s/b freqency)
   * Hardware done (100%)